 “I very much appreciate you coming to visit,” Scarlet said, standing.

-Christine stood with her and then grabbed her in a hug, which Scarlet exchanged warmly.
+Christine grabbed her in a hug, which Scarlet returned warmly.

 “Nine days!”